seilanhiep/data/kh/source_data/national_institute_of_statistics/census/2008/int_migration_commune_metadata.md

 Description

 This vector dataset provides incidence of international migration of Cambodia citizens by commune in 2011, as provided by Commune database 2011 (NIS, Mop).
-Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.
+Data were provided to ODC in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format